okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 ### Profile Object

 Profile object is a container for any valid JSON schema that can be referenced from a request.
-For example, add an app manager contact email address, or define a whitelist of groups that you can then reference using the [Okta Expression `getFilteredGroups`](/reference/okta_expression_language/#group-functions).
+For example, add an app manager contact email address or define a whitelist of groups that you can then reference using the [Okta Expression `getFilteredGroups`](/reference/okta_expression_language/#group-functions).

 Profile Requirements

-* The `profile` property is not encrypted, so don't store sensitive data in it.
+* The `profile` property isn't encrypted, so don't store sensitive data in it.
 * The `profile` property doesn't limit the level of nesting in the JSON schema you created, but there is a practical size limit.
 We recommend a JSON schema size of 1 MB or less for best performance.

 > Profile Object is only available to OAuth 2.0 client applications.